o3de/o3de.org/content/docs/tools-ui/component-library/uidev-toggle-switch-component.md

 ---
+linktitle: Toggle Switch
+title: O3DE UI Toggle Switch Component
-description: ' Learn how to apply the O3DE UI 2.0 toggle switch style to a checkbox component in O3DE gems and tools. '
+description: Learn how to apply the O3DE UI toggle switch style to a checkbox component in O3DE gems and tools.
-title: O3DE UI toggle switch component
+toc: true
 ---

 {{< preview-migrated >}}